Chicken Thai Red Curry

 Instructions

-1. Heat the olive oil in a large, heavy-based pan on medium-high heat.
-Add the garlic and ginger and cook, stirring for 30 seconds.
+1. Heat the olive oil in a large, heavy-based pan over medium–high heat.
+Add the garlic and ginger and cook, stirring, for 30 seconds.
 Add the curry paste and stir for a further 30 seconds.

-2. Add the chicken stock, coconut milk, kaffir lime leaves (if using), fish sauce and sugar.
-Bring to a boil and then add the eggplant.
+2. Add the chicken stock, coconut milk, makrut lime leaves (if using), fish sauce and sugar.
+Bring to the boil, then add the eggplant.
 Reduce to a gentle simmer and cook for 5 minutes.

 3. Add the chicken and cook for a further 3 minutes or until the chicken changes colour from pink to white.